praneethpaloju/getThingsecommerce/README.md

 # getThingsEcommerce
 This is an ECommerce shopping website build on MERN stack.<br>
-Created Admin page to add products to website and to make customer to buy them.<br>
-Created responsive frontend and logical backend

 # About
 #getThingsEcommerce is your one-stop destination for hassle-free online shopping, powered by the cutting-edge MERN stack.
-Our platform offers a seamless experience for both administrators and customers alike.
+Our platform offers a seamless experience for both administrators and customers alike.<br>Created Admin page to add products to website and to make customer to buy them.<br>

 # Features
 Admin Panel: Effortlessly manage your product inventory and streamline customer transactions.<br>